BrickEater/landing-page/README.md

 # landing-page
 A landing page to practice front end web design

+02/11/2022 - Grid is confusing but I think I'm getting it.
+I think I will try grids within grids next time.
+Lay out a grid of just the rows so that I can target the background-color of each row.
+Then make grids within each row to custom fit where I want the elements to sit within each row.
+Also, I should mention that I came across an article saying that grid should be used with flexbox, not replace it.
+I'll have to learn flexbox better.

 01/11/2022 - I started from scratch because I realized I was thinking about this all wrong.
 I don't need as many divs as I thought it did and I don't need parent divs.

 31/10/2022 - I'm over it for now though I think I need to give a div to each grid cell so I can associate it ith a class if need be.
 Seems like they did that in this link: https://www.w3schools.com/css/tryit.asp?filename=trycss_template2_grid